Harrindy/VCMforPB/README.md

-# Varying-coefficient regression analysis for pooled biomonitoring

-This repository contains R programs for the article, “Varying-coefficient regression analysis for pooled biomonitorin,” by Dewei Wang, Xichen Mou, and Yan Liu.
-This article has been submitted for publication.
+# R programs for the article ``Varying-coefficient regression analysis for pooled biomonitoring."

-The required R packges are Rcpp and RcppArmadillo.
+TO run our method in R, the required R packges are Rcpp and RcppArmadillo.
 You can install these two R packages by

         install.packages(c("RcppArmadillo","Rcpp"))